 Tickets are required for entry into Alice Cooper’s Solid Rock Spooktacular Halloween Bash and can be purchased in advance to the event.
 Tickets are $10 for adults and $5 per child 12 and under, but this money will be given back as a food credit to guests.
 If you would like more info on this event or other like it in the Phoenix area, please feel free to call our friendly staff; we would be happy to make this experience one that you will remember for years to come!

 Enjoy all the Christmas Tidings at Christmas at the Princess

 Make sure that you get the most out of the most wonderful time of the year and visit the Princess!
 Come enjoy the critically acclaimed Fairmont Scottsdale Princess and witness the entire resort transform into a winter wonderland.
-The Seventh Annual Christmas at the Princess festival runs from November through January and is the perfect place to celebrate or create new holiday traditions.
+The Eighth Annual Christmas at the Princess festival runs from November through January and is the perfect place to celebrate or create new holiday traditions.
 Bring the whole family and make some lasting memories with all of our attractions.

 Holiday Character Appearances

 New this year is a cast of delightful characters that will be visiting from the North Pole.
 This event will include a meet and greet with famous holiday characters like Shivers the Yeti, Princess Angelica, Peppermint the Penguin, and even Santa.

 This sparkling spectacular will be sure to leave you speechless.
 This five minute, high definition show features a telling of the infamous Christmas story “The Night Before Christmas” in a whole new light.
 The story is projected against the resort, while the resort’s tree is lit with over seventy thousand LED Christmas lights that will dance along with the story.
 Enjoy 16 classic songs all told through the dancing lights on the tree.

 Breakfast with Santa and Friends